 Protecting your brand from your competitors is the most important reason for running branded search.
 There is nothing stopping one of your competitors from bidding on your branded keywords and having their ads show at the top of the results.
 This is the primary point that people bring up when it comes to the ethics of these campaigns.

-It makes sense that if someone is searching for your company name, they are very interested in what you are offering.
-The data shows this with branded search campaigns out performing all other paid advertising campaigns.
+It makes sense that if someone is searching for your company name, then they are very interested in what you are offering.
+The data shows this with branded search campaigns outperforming all other paid advertising campaigns.